appium/appium-inspector/docs/session-inspector/gestures.md

 -   Execute the gesture
 -   Edit the gesture (will open it in the [Gesture Builder](#gesture-builder))
--   Download the gesture as json file
+-   Download the gesture as JSON file
 -   Delete the gesture

 ## Gesture Builder